bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

    - receive feedback when the name chosen isn't valid
    - receive an encouragement word to start the quiz when the name is valid
    - read clear questions with mutliple choice answer identified with the letter a, b and c
-   - enter his answer using a, b. or c
+   - enter his answer using a, b or c
    - recive a feedback when the answer is not valid
    - receive a feedback about the correctness of his/her answer
    - receive a score from 0 to 100 out of 100